infosec-ucalgary/magpieCTF-2025/web/cops_like_ciphers_and_cookies/readme.md

 - These are encoded with a Vigenère Cipher (hardest part of the challenge) where consistency is the key (Hence the reason for the link in the first page)
 - Upon decoding they find that it's a cookie for user
 - They can encode 'admin' using the same key and once they set that to the value of the cookie and refresh the page they'll find the flag (with some lore)

+## Hosting
+- The challenge is dockerized and the exposed port on the server for this challenge is 3000

 ## Hints